usds/justice40-tool/score/README.md

 - Start a terminal
 - Make sure you have Python 3.9 installed: `python -V` or `python3 -V`
-- We use [Poetry](https://python-poetry.org/).
-Please follow the instructions to download to your system
+- We use [Poetry](https://python-poetry.org/) for managing dependencies and building the application.
+Please follow the instructions on their site to download.
 - Change to this directory (i.e. `cd score`)
-- Start a Poetry shell with `poetry shell`
+- Install Poetry requirements with `poetry install`

 ### Downloading Census Block Groups GeoJSON and Generating CBG CSVs